alexanderkiel/phrase/README.md

 ### The defphraser macro

-In it's minimal form, the defphraser macro takes a predicate and an argument vector of two arguments, a context and the problem:
+In its minimal form, the defphraser macro takes a predicate and an argument vector of two arguments, a context and the problem:

 ```clojure
 (defphraser int?